 - All other coursework counted toward degree: C-

 - Graduate students must maintain a B average, equivalent to a 3.0.

 Distance Learning courses (listed as sections 881 in Wolverine Access) may not be used for credit toward the ME graduate degrees.
-NOTE: An exception to this policy is made for Winter 2020, Fall 2020, and Winter 2021 due to COVID-19.
+NOTE: An exception to this policy is made for Winter 2020, Fall 2020, Winter 2021, and Fall 2021 due to COVID-19.

 - Seminar courses must be letter graded.
 The credits accepted from seminar courses do not equal the number of hours for the course.
 For a 3 credit hour seminar, 2 credits are earned and for a 2 credit hour seminar, 1 credit is earned toward the master’s degree.
 1 credit hour seminar courses do not count toward the degree.
 Only 1 seminar course may be used to meet degree requirements.